Madison Gas and ElectricMadison, Wisconsin

 Fiction: The kids will kick off the covers and get cold.

-Fact: Children older than about two weeks can regulate their body temperature just like adults, so they don't need any different temperature than adults.
-If they kick off the covers, try dressing them in two sets of pajamas with feet or using a sleeping bag.
+Fact: Children older than about two weeks can regulate their body temperature just like adults, so they don't need different temperature settings.
+If they kick off the covers, try using a sleeping bag.

 The more you set back, the more you save